milkyware/milkyware.github.io/_drafts/sharing-azure-pipeline-templates.md

 ## Sharing Templates Centrally

-So for we've looked into how to create templates to call those from other pipelines, however, this is currently all within a single repository.
+So far we've looked into how to create templates to call those from other pipelines, however, this is currently all within a single repository.
 Often, developers organise code logically into multiple separate repositories.
 How can **Azure Pipeline templates** be shared between multiple repositories?
 Azure Pipelines have support for **[referencing external repositories](https://learn.microsoft.com/en-us/azure/devops/pipelines/process/resources?view=azure-devops&tabs=schema#define-a-repositories-resource)** to allow running templates from a central repository.

 ``` yaml
 name: $(Date:yy.MM.dd)$(Rev:.rr)